chickenandstats/chickenstats/docs/contribute/roadmap.md

 ## :material-numeric-1-circle: **Research and analytics**

-"Priority 1A" for the `chickenstats` library is to improve the existing and introduce additional statistics and evaluation tools.
-The original intention of the entire project was to facilitate original research in hockey.
+"Priority 1A" for the `chickenstats` library is to improve the existing and introduce additional statistics and evaluation tools - this was the original goal of the entire project.

 The below are just an initial starting point - please feel free to leverage the library for whatever research you find most interesting.

-Add statistics, like RAPM
+- [ ] Regularized Adjusted Plus-Minus (RAPM) / Adjusted Plus-Minus (APM)
+- [ ] Goals Above Replacement (GAR) / xG Above Replacement (xGAR)
+- [ ] Wins Above Replacement (WAR)

 ## :material-numeric-2-circle: **Asynchronous scraping**

-Re-writing the library to leverage aiohttp is "Priority 1B" for two reasons:
+Re-writing the library to leverage [aiohttp](https://docs.aiohttp.org/en/stable/) is "Priority 1B" for two reasons:

 1. asynchronous scraping would speed up the `Scraper` object substantially
 2. The library is fairly extensible (I hope, that was the intention),